-We have fully aligned the company with the market opportunity and we are well-positioned to take advantage of the rapid evolution in digital technology and solutions.
-New business lines, include content writing in Content services and the growth in the healthcare vertical, contributed to revenue growth.
-Volumes processed for key customers increased, without much additional manpower, reflective of the opportunity to port expertise from one discipline to another and utilising technology solutions.
+We have more fully aligned the Company with the market opportunity to take advantage of the rapid evolution in digital technology and solutions.
+Existing and new business from key customers has contributed to revenue growth.
+Volumes processed for key customers increased, without much additional work-force resource, reflective of the opportunity to port expertise from one discipline to another and to utilize technology solutions.
 The digital age presents both unprecedented opportunities and challenges to enterprises.
-It requires that companies adapt the way that they do business. iEnergizer's focus is to provide enterprises with an integrated suite of solutions.
+It requires that companies adapt the way that they do business, iEnergizer's focus is to provide enterprises with an integrated suite of solutions.
 Digital-first production is a way to produce exciting and more effective new content products and forge new revenue streams.
-It's an opportunity to streamline workflows while generating revenue and eliminating expenses. iEnergizer's expertise helps companies in any industry apply digital technology to monetize legacy content, produce valuable new product offerings, and increase revenues across their entire operation.
-The Digital first strategy of the company is no longer focused on mere operational cost optimization but on monetizing content across the lifecycle.
+It is an opportunity to streamline workflows while generating revenue and eliminating expenses, iEnergizer's expertise helps companies in any industry to apply digital technology to monetize legacy content, produce valuable new product offerings, and increase revenues across their entire operation.

 From digital product conception, content creation and multichannel distribution, to post-delivery customer and IT support, we are positioned to work alongside our customers as they streamline their operations to maximise their cost-efficiencies and improve their ROI while connecting them with new, digitally savvy audiences.
-Our customers include the world's largest publishers, Fortune 500 corporations, and professional service providers.
+Our direct customers include a number of the world's largest publishers, Fortune 500 corporations and professional service providers.

-We feel comfortable with our differentiated offering and market positioning.
-Enterprise continues to offer the greatest long-term opportunity for the company and this is across the group segments.
-Professional services in Content services, launched during fiscal 2015 has continued to grow, we added new customers to the pipeline and the cost structure has been further aligned to match the sales and production plan.
-The sales focus has three clear, concise strategies: to enhance and grow key accounts, identify and win new business within identified target accounts and cross sell and generate leads for additional services.
+We have worked hard to develop our differentiated offering and advantageous market positioning.
+Enterprise continues to offer the greatest long-term opportunity for the company and this is applicable across the Group's segments.
+The sales focus has three clear, concise strategies: to enhance and grow key accounts; to identify and win new business through new customers as well as our existing target accounts; and to cross-sell and generate leads for additional services.

-The Company's outsourcing services continue to be structured around industry-focused BPO services, across all three segments and the verticals served include BFSI, Publishing, Entertainment and Online Video Gaming, Information Technology, Healthcare and Pharmaceuticals.
+The Company's outsourcing services remain structured around industry-focused Business Process Outsourcing (BPO) services, across all three segments.
+The verticals served include: Banking Financial Services and Insurance (BFSI); Publishing; Entertainment and Online Video Gaming; Information Technology; Healthcare and Pharmaceuticals.